MincDev/wirecard-wrapper/README.md

 Action 22 : readToken();
 Action 23 : deleteToken();

-### DISCLAIMER : This repository is not maintained by Wirecard and should be used at own risk.
+### DISCLAIMER : This repository is not owned nor maintained by Adumo (Wirecard / MyGate) and should be used at own risk.